t-oster/VisiCam/README.md

 Compile and Run
 ===============
+0. download JavaCV by running  lib/fetch-javacv.sh (on the command line) -- TODO add Windows info
 1. Make sure you have apache-ant, java jdk >=6 and openCv installed
 2. run "ant jar" on the command line
 3. run java -jar dist/VisiCam.jar on the Command Line or double click in finder/explorer